 Amy has also worked in a leadership role to help create the scope and sequence for a PreK curriculum in a major San Antonio area school district.
 She spent many hours modifying curriculum and planning accommodations for students with various disabilities.
 She also helped improve the Alternative Elementary School program in the same district and began social skills instruction to help students return to their campus better equipped to deal with difficult situations.

-Amy Vickrey states, “My passion for learning and being a lifelong learner is something I want to pass on to the children I teach, as well as my own children.
-Making learning fun and engaging is important part of this process.
+Amy states, “My passion for learning and being a lifelong learner is something I want to pass on to the children I teach, as well as my own children.
+Making learning fun and engaging is an important part of this process.
 My goal is to lift others up to help them achieve their own goals and dreams.”

-“As a newer homeschooling parent of a child with learning disabilities, I was struggling to find the right fit for math.
+As a newer homeschooling parent of a child with learning disabilities, I was struggling to find the right fit for math.
 I learned about Math Games for Struggling Learners and we decided to give it a try.
 We are so glad we did!
 Amy Vickrey has been a wonderful teacher to our daughter.
-She is kind, patient, knowledgeable and, as a parent of a child with special needs herself, is in tune to my daughter’s attention and behavior.
-As a parent, I have been able to watch the lessons and learn ways to work at home to enrich my daughter’s math experience!”
+She is kind, patient, knowledgeable and, as a parent of a child with special needs herself, is in tune with my daughter’s attention and behavior.
+As a parent, I have been able to watch the lessons and learn ways to work at home to enrich my daughter’s math experience!